Battle of Diamond Rock: Final assault

 A collection of portraits of those involved in the establishment, operation and defence of Diamond Rock.
 Centre, top row, is Captain Murray Maxwell, commanding officer of HMS Centaur.
 Second from left, top row, is James Maurice, commander of the rock.
 His name is spelt here 'Morris'.

 The flotilla left their anchorage on 29 May, but were not able to work into a position to attack windward of the rock until 31 May.
 Lieutenant Maurice assessed the overwhelming strength of the French, and having decided that it would be impossible to hold the lower stages, spiked the guns covering the landing stage, scuttled the launch, and withdrew his forces to defend the upper levels.
 Four Spanish gunboats from the ships San Rafael, Argonauta, España and Firme participated in the attack, with a Spanish gunboat being the first to disembark troops on the rock under fire from the British positions.
 Cosmao began an intense bombardment while the infantry forced their way onto the landing stage, losing three gunboats and two rowing boats full of soldiers as they did so.
 The attacking force had however neglected to bring any scaling ladders, and could not assault the sheer rock sides.
 Instead they were forced to besiege the British forces in the upper levels.
 By 2 June, with his ammunition almost exhausted and water supplies running critically short, Maurice opened negotiations.

 At four o'clock that afternoon flag of truce was displayed and a senior French officer was dispatched in a schooner to offer terms.
 By 5 pm.
 Maurice had agreed to surrender Diamond Rock, the officers were to retain their swords and the men would remain under their orders.
 They were to be taken to Fort-de-France, and from there repatriated to a British settlement at the first opportunity, under parole.
 With these terms agreed, the British surrendered Diamond Rock.
 The British had two men killed and one man wounded in the battle.
-French casualties were harder to judge, Maurice estimated they amounted to seventy, the French commander of the landing force made a 'hasty calculation' of fifty.
+French casualties were harder to judge; Maurice estimated they amounted to 30 men killed and 40 wounded, the French commander of the landing force made a "hasty calculation" of 50 total casualties, and by another estimate the attackers suffered between 50 and 100 killed and over 300 wounded.
 In addition to this the British had sunk five large boats, and potentially inflicted further casualties during the bombardment of the French warships.
 Maurice and his men were taken off the rock on the morning of 6 June and put on board the Pluton and Berwick.

 Aftermath

-Maurice was returned to Barbados by 6 June, and sent a letter dated that day to Horatio Nelson, who had recently arrived in the Caribbean in search of Villeneuve's fleet.
+Maurice was returned to Barbados by 6 June, and sent a letter on that day to Nelson, who had recently arrived in the Caribbean in search of Villeneuve's fleet: